microsoft/azure-quantum-parity-readout/README.md

 Measured and simulated data is available in the accompanying dataset on [Zenodo](https://zenodo.org/records/14804380).
 You can download it manually and point to the data folder in [paths.py](paths.py), see [Data Paths](#data-paths) for more info.

-For convenience, you can also run [`prepare_data.py`](prepare_data.py) python script, which will download the data from Zenodo and put it in a folder called `data`.
+For convenience, you can also run the [`prepare_data.py`](prepare_data.py) python script, which will download the data from Zenodo and put it in a folder called `data`.

 ### Data Paths
-As an interface for all our code, all raw and generated data is organized into the following folder variables:
+As an interface for all our code, all raw and generated data are organized into the following folder variables:

 - `DATA_FOLDER`: Variable for a folder containing four subdirectories outlined below
 - `RAW_DATA_FOLDER`: Variable for a folder containing all measured data to be used for analysis and plotting.